 Pam Jolley BA (Hons) MISM

-I trained as an actor musician at Rose Bruford College, before embarking on a varied career in performing, as an actor, musician and of course singer.
+I trained as an actor musician at Rose Bruford College, before embarking on a varied career in performing, as an actor, musician and singer.
 I have performed in theatres all over the country in a wide variety of shows, from musicals to documentary theatre, and also toured Europe, North America, Mexico as the lead singer in Riverdance.

 During this time I was also an Education Practitioner at Shakespeare’s Globe Theatre, delivering workshops and theatre tours to schools groups.